porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/grid/grid.design.md

 ## Grid architecture

-- The Porsche UI grid uses **12 columns**, offering a high layout flexibility by being dividable by 2, 3, 4 or 6.
+- The Porsche Design System grid uses **12 columns**, offering a high layout flexibility by being dividable by 2, 3, 4 or 6.
 To enable a flexible adaption of content to any screen size, its width is based on percentages (resulting from total screen width minus gutter and margin width).
 For layouting on mobile (screen widths < 759 px), it is recommended to use